 Y ogi Berra once said, “It ain’t over till it’s over.”
-And in Texas, it ain’t over!
+And in Texas, it ain’t over for hunters on properties with MLD permits!

-It is true that most whitetail bucks are taken the first week of the season, but there are still some out there.
+It is true that most whitetail bucks are taken the first week of hunting season, but there are still some out there.
 You just need to look harder and change your hunting tactics.

 The good news is that any bucks you may encounter in the late season will be the big boys; the ones who have outsmarted hunters for another year, so it is not time to give up.
 Your freezer is empty, and you still have a tag!